guardian/source-apps/README.md

 ]
 ```

-3. Add `GuardianFonts` as a dependency for your target:
+3. Add `Source` as a dependency for your target:

 ```swift
 targets: [